Dissecting RGB-D Learning for Improved Multi-modal Fusion: Method

-To reveal the inter-modal complementary gains from fusion, we measure the semantic variance between separately-trained unimodal representations and the joint RGB-D representation in the fusion model.
-Taking the RGB modality as an example, the semantic variance from the RGB modality to the joint representation is given by $S.Var(h_{rd};f_r^4)$.
+To reveal the inter-modal complementary gains achieved through fusion, we measure the semantic variance between separately-trained unimodal features and the joint RGB-D feature by calculating $SVar(F_C^J;F_I^S)$ and $SVar(F_C^J;F_D^S)$.

-To investigate the semantic gains from fusion operations, we measure the semantic variance between the direct concatenation of separately-trained unimodal representations and the representations concatenated from two streams in the fusion model.
-We extract representations $f_r^4$ and $f_d^4$ from high-level RGB unimodal and depth unimodal representations respectively.
-Then we concatenate these two representations to obtain $Cat(f_r^4, f_d^4)$.
-We also extract the concatenated representation $Cat(h_r^4, h_d^4)$ from the fusion model, where $Cat(A,B)$ denotes channel-wise concatenation.
-Hence, the semantic variance from $Cat(f_r^4, f_d^4)$ to $Cat(h_r^4, h_d^4)$ is given by $S.Var(Cat(h_r^4, h_d^4);Cat(f_r^4, f_d^4))$.
+To evaluate the semantic gains resulting from the fusion layer, we calculate the semantic variance between the concatenation of separately-trained unimodal features and the concatenation of the jointly-trained counterparts.
+We obtain $Cat(F_I^S, F_D^S)$ and $Cat(F_I^J, F_D^J)$ by concatenating the separately-trained features and jointly-trained features, respectively, where $Cat(\cdot)$ denotes channel-wise concatenation.
+The semantic gains from $Cat(F_I^S, F_D^S)$ to $Cat(F_I^J, F_D^J)$ are given by $SVar(Cat(F_I^J, F_D^J);Cat(F_I^S, F_D^S))$.

-To assess the semantic improvements from training with the fusion model, we calculate the difference in semantic variance between representations in unimodal streams and corresponding modality streams in the fusion model.
-For example, considering the RGB modality, we compute the semantic variance $S.Var(h_r^4;f_r^4)$ between representations in the unimodal RGB model and the RGB stream in the fusion model.
+To assess the semantic gains resulting from joint training, we evaluate the semantic variance between the separately-trained unimodal features and jointly-trained counterparts by calculating $SVar(F_I^J;F_I^S)$ and $SVar(F_D^J;F_D^S)$.